DavidWarrenKatz/Hypermatrix/README.md

 #### Configurable Parameters

-The parameters for the `ABcluster` command are listed in the file `config.py`, where they can be adjusted to meet specific needs or to fine-tune the analysis.
-You can edit this file directly to modify default behaviors, such as thresholds, file paths, or other settings used by the software.
+The parameters for the `ABcluster` command are listed in the file `config.py`, where they can be adjusted.

 #### Usage Recommendations